 It is a tiny commune full of history.
 Visitors can see historical relics all over the island.
 There is an abbey, and it’s said that pilgrims would come there on foot only during low tide when they could walk by the flats.
 The abbey has a Romanesque church and chapel.

 During high tide, this commune looks surreal.
 It appears to hover over water, placing it in Europe’s unique places to visit.
 You will have to walk a lot, so plan accordingly.
-There are museums, churches and a cemetery to see as well.
+There are museums, churches, and a cemetery to see as well.
 If you get hungry, then you can enjoy omelets and crepes on the island.

 The municipality of Tromsø lies in Norway, on the island of Tromsøya.
 It is known for the highest number of old wooden houses in the country and has been inhabited since the end of the ice age.

 Known for a rich Norse history, you can see the Northern Lights from this town.
 From May to July, one can also observe the Midnight Sun, which means you get perpetual light.
-The Northern Light festival and the International Film Festival is held here.
+The Northern Light festival and the International Film Festival are held here.
 The local museum provides an opportunity to explore the crafts and arts of the region.

 Enjoy the fresh local cuisine and undertake adventure activities such as fishing, hiking, dog sledding, or kayaking.
 See the Arctic Cathedral, take a whale safari, and take the Tromsø Cable Car.
 This Gateway to the Arctic will leave you mesmerized with its beauty and climate.

-You can also visit some of the surrounding small towns around this area if you’re keen to explore more of Norway’s off-the-beaten-path.
+You can also visit some of the surrounding small towns around this area if you’re keen to explore more of Norway’s off-the-beaten path.

 Where to stay: Best hotels in Tromsø, Norway